 Thus, the court will first consider whether grounds exist to terminate the parent’s rights.
 Once the court determines that these grounds exist, the court will decide whether terminating the parent’s rights serves the child’s best interest.
 If the court decides that grounds to terminate parental rights exist and that such a termination is in the child’s best interest, the court will issue an order terminating all parental and custodial rights of that parent as to the child.

-If you have further questions about terminating a parent’s rights, please call Collins Family Law Group today and schedule a consultation with one of our attorneys.
+If you have further questions about terminating a parent’s rights, please call Collins Family Law Group today and schedule a consultation with a Charlotte adoption lawyer.